aditya-raj/careers/README.rst

 Preface::

+This packet is designed to provide:

+    1. An `Overview`_ of Votizen

+    2. `What We're Looking For`_ in team members

+    3. `What We Offer`_ in a career

-This packet is designed to provide 1) an overview of Votizen, 2) what we're looking for in team members, 3) what we offer in a career, and 4) the process we use to find good matches to join our team.
+    4. The `Process`_ we use to find good matches to join our team

 Overview
 ========